27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 I believe: [your position]

-I want to understand the strongest version of the opposing view, not the strawman.
+I want to understand the strongest version of the opposing view, not a strawman.

 1. Summarize the opposing position in 3-5 sentences, charitably